danielowen321/danielowen321/README.md

 <h1>Hey, I'm Daniel</h1>
-I'm a current cybersecurity student aspiring to begin my career in the exciting world of cybersecurity with a strong focus on cloud computing.
+Azure Cloud Engineer with a strong focus on securing and optimizing cloud environments.
+I'm passionate about leveraging Microsoft Azure to design, deploy, and manage scalable and secure cloud infrastructures, ensuring high availability and efficiency for enterprise solutions.

 <h2>Certifications:</h2>